shift-happens-benchmark/icml-2022/docs/source/call_for_papers.rst

 - A short report of the task, metrics and datasets
 - An implementation of the task, metrics and/or datasets, comprised of a plugin to the ``shifthappens`` benchmark package, and all required external data files

-Both components will be submitted via Openreview (**submission link tba**).
+Both components will be submitted via OpenReview, and reviewing is double-blind (**submission link tba**).
-Submissions do not need to be anonymized.
 The workshop will not have any official proceedings, so it is non-archival.
 Tasks that have been part of a recent submission/publication are allowed, in which case the overlapping works should be mentioned.